json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 Simply add the attributes directly to the properties and the corresponding keywords will be added to the schema.

 For properties typed with generic collections, like `List<T>`, the schema will automatically generate an `items` keyword and generate a schema for the indicated `T`.
-If your `T` is a numeric value or a string, then you can also apply the relevant attributes and they'll be applied in the `items` subschema.
+To specify that attributes should be applied to a generic parameter, use the `GenericParameter` property, and identify which parameter is to be attributed use a zero-based numeric index.

 For example, this object: